 The Camera Can Lie.
 The camera does not compose, it only records what is there - and usually in a spatially distorted format.
 The photographer (which may have been you!) may have composed a good photograph, but does that equate to a good painting?
 Probably not.
 If you are "photo-copying" you are settling for the subject as the camera sees it, or as the photographer saw it, not as you see it.
 As artist Frank Webb says, "don't simply paint what is, paint what could be."

 Utilize The Principles of Design.
-In my own work I try to utilize the principles of design as I have learned them: Line, Shape, Color, Value, and Texture.
+In my own work I try to utilize the principles of design as I have learned them: Line, Shape, Color, Value, and Center of Interest.
 There are other principles that can be added, but I believe these to be the five basics.

 I use photographs (not published) only as a place to begin my composition; a spark for inspiration; a look or color or feeling.
 From that spark I use my sense of design to compose a scene that helps to express what I feel about the subject matter and shows how I want to communicate the subject to others.